shanesully/String-Extractor/README.md

-# string-extractor
+# string_extractor
-Extract and combine strings from xml files
+Combine and extract strings from xml files